Bachelor Allocation Process for International Students

 There are two different processes for allocating university placements to international students in Bachelor and state examination courses of study.
 Courses of study can either have a numerus clausus or have open admission.
 A numerus clausus is implemented when there are more applications than spots availabe in the course of study.
 All suitable applications are taken into consideration for open-admission courses of study.

 Allocation Process for Restricted Admission Courses of Study

-If you apply for a subject with numerus clausus, all the necessary documents must be received by RWTH by the application deadline.
-It is, however, possible to submit individual documents until August 6 for the 2021/22 winter semester and January 21 for summer semesters.
+If you apply for a subject with restricted admission, all the necessary documents must be received by RWTH by the application deadline or the application for late document submissions.
+It is possible to submit individual documents after submitting your application until July 20 for the winter semester and January 20 for the summer semester.